badripaudel77/dynamic-excel-generator/README.md

  grow and shrink based on the user's requirements, it is very hard to determine and return the exact type or the exact format while filling the excel file.
-For instance, when user adds address as the name of of the header column, not sure how to determine the value for this column. **Furthermore**, using ```if else``` is cumbersome and it never meets the requirements.
+For instance, when user adds address as the name of of the header column, not sure how to determine the value for this column(definitely it does, I am just talking about the exact format of the data not just some random string value). **Furthermore**, using ```if else``` is cumbersome and it never meets the requirements for all the possible values that users may enter.
- Another example, could be let us say user entered the completely uncommon header, then addressing with if else also becomes almost not feasible and type of data would just look too random and additionally not meaningful even though it will contain some type of random data.
+ Another example could be, let us say user entered the completely uncommon header, then addressing with if else also becomes almost not feasible and type of data would just look too random and additionally not meaningful even though it will contain some type of random data.
+- **It works perfectly now, just the exact desired value when user doesn't fill some prefix, postfix values on the app, i.e just enters the column name, and nothing else, that time, it is very hard to know what format of data user wants**.
 <br/>
 <br/>